cheseaux/BitcoinTradingSystem/README.md

 BitcoinTradingSystem
 ====================

 Bitcoin pricing prediction and trading simulation through time series and sentiment analysis.

 ## Prerequisits
 To compile and run the software, a JVM, Scala and SBT must be installed.

-SBt need the following plugin line in plugins.sbt addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "2.4.0")
+SBt need the following plugin line in plugins.sbt

+    addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "2.4.0")

 ## Compilation

-execute setup.sh
+There is compile script in the base directory.

+    $ ./setup.sh

 ## Run
-execute run_crawler.sh, the as soon as it run run_ui.sh.

-The ui is available at localhost:9000
+Execute the following commands the run the software and the user interface

+    $ ./run_crawler.sh
+    $ sleep 30s
+    $ ./run_ui.sh

+20 seconds after ui was run, navigate to localhost:9000 with you browser.